easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_DELIVERY_SUMMARY.md

 ## ✨ Thank You

-Thank you for your partnership in building Q-IDE.
+Thank you for your partnership in building Top Dog.
 This OAuth system represents our commitment to:

 - **Professional Quality** - Enterprise-grade implementation
 - **User Experience** - Seamless, frictionless authentication